echugreeva/echugreeva/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a JavaScript Full Stack Developer 👩🏻‍💻 with a background in web creation, educational tech, and the cybersecurity industry.
 Passionate about user experience and creating impactful solutions.
 A former digital marketer, I possess a strong understanding of business processes, user flows, and data analysis.
 At a certain point, I made the decision to transition from learning human languages to mastering machine languages.
-So here I am looking 👀 to work on my a project.
+So here I am looking 👀 to work on a new project.

 ⚒️ ⌨️ My Technical Skills: